UniversalDependencies/UD_Maghrebi_Arabic_French-Arabizi/README.md

 More details about this release will be available in a comming soon publication.

 ## Splitting
-The whole corpus contains 18561 tokens in 1287 sentences.
+The deduplicated corpus contains 18561 tokens in 1287 sentences.

 In **UD_Magherebi_Arabic_French-Arabizi**, data were randomly split into: